vfremaux/moodle-local_vflibs/README.txt

-This local component introduces a change in the way we manage non standard additional librairies needed by plugins from Valery Fremaux (valery.fremaux@gmail.com), lead independant Moodle Architect in France.
+This local component introduces a change in the way we maange non standard additional librairies needed by plugins from Valery Fremaux (valery.fremaux@gmail.com), lead independant Moodle Architect in France.